 Established in 1958 as “Pietro lots” Antiquarium, the Civic Museum of Ischia di Castro was redesigned in 2005 and is set in accordance with a provision of educational materials that follows a chronological path, from prehistory to the Renaissance.

-Among the most interesting findings include: the Flint implements and decorative art from the Paleolithic cave specimens of Settecannelle.
+Among the most interesting findings we can include the Flint implements and decorative art from the Paleolithic cave specimens of Settecannelle.

-Of major importance for the uniqueness of the collection, sculpture collection of Etruscan necropolis of Castro; This is nenfro statues dating from the sixth century. b.c., well-rounded, made that play with a very refined technique figures of fantastic animals.
-The Etruscan civilization, as well as an extremely rare example of a wooden coffin, is widely documented by kneading and vases bucchero, decorated according to their tastes and techniques of the different periods, from the archaic period to the Hellenistic age.
-The Roman period refer the remains back to light in the villa rustica of Selvicciola.
+The Etruscan civilization, as well as an extremely rare example of a wooden coffin, is widely documented by kneading and vases, decorated according to their tastes and techniques of the different periods, from the archaic period to the Hellenistic age.
+The Roman period refer to the remains back to light in the villa rustica of Selvicciola.

-From the necropolis found in the same locality originate some funerary objects, male and female, with weapons, personal ornaments and everyday objects.
+From the necropolis found in the same locality we can find some funerary objects, male and female, with weapons, personal ornaments and everyday objects.

 The exhibition closes with a showcase of medieval pottery found in the “throw“ of the Palazzo Farnese in Ischia di Castro.